grafana/loki/docs/sources/configuration/_index.md

   # The CLI flags prefix for this block configuration is: common.storage
   [swift: <swift_storage_config>]

-  # The cos_storage_config block configures the connection to IBM Cloud
-  # Object Storage backend.
-  # The CLI flags prefix for this block configuration is: common.storage
-  [cos: <cos_storage_config>]

   filesystem:
     # Directory to store chunks in.
     # CLI flag: -common.storage.filesystem.chunk-directory